hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

 On the Azure Active Directory application page, go to **Certificates and secrets**.

-In the Federated credentials tab, select Add credential.
-The Add a credential blade opens.
-In the **Federated credential scenario** drop-down box select **Other issuer**.
+In the Federated credentials tab, select **Add credential**.
+The 'Add a credential' blade opens.
+Refer to the instructions from your OIDC provider for completing the form, before choosing a **Name** for the federated credential and clicking the **Add** button.

-Specify the **Issuer URL** and **Subject Identifier** for your OIDC provider.
-For GitLab use your GitLab instance URL and the project/branch specifier as defined in the [GitLab OIDC documentation](https://docs.gitlab.com/ee/ci/cloud_services/) (e.g. `"project_path:user/my-repo:ref_type:branch:ref:main"`).

-Add a **Name** for the federated credential.

-For GitLab you will need to set the value for **Audience** to your GitLab instance ("https://gitlab.com" or "https://gitlab.example.com").

-Click **Add** to configure the federated credential.

 ## Configuring the Service Principal in Terraform